AJ Tracey: 2011–16: Emergence and EPs

 Under the stage names Looney and Loonz, Tracey's music can be found online dating back to June 2011.
 An early SoundCloud account, Looney Tell 'Em, contains eleven tracks, each with free downloads enabled.
 These include four songs from the scrapped grime EP The Dungeon (featuring non-exclusive beats from Spooky and Rude Kid) and two songs from Didn't Make the Cut, originally slated for release on the scrapped hip hop mixtape Fuck a Fairytale.
 His debut mixtape, Didn't Make the Cut, was released 13 September 2012, and comprises 21 UK rap and grime songs and freestyles which, in his own words, are "the tracks that didn't make it onto my actual mixtape".
 The project was initially to be titled Scirocco Musik and its artwork still reflects this title.
 In August 2013, his collective, My Team Paid, announced that they were to release a joint mixtape entitled My Team Paid.
 One single, "Clouded Skies", emerged, but the project was ultimately scrapped.
 Tracey's second mixtape, No More Looney, was released through DatPiff on 30 August 2014.
 The project includes thirty-three tracks, many of which feature fellow My Team Paid members Big Zuu, Jay Amo, Wax and Sketch.

 Tracey first gained attention through appearances on pirate radio stations and the release of his debut EP The Front in mid-2015.
 In December 2015, Tracey released his second EP Alex Moran, which featured acclaimed tracks including "Spirit Bomb" and "Naila".
 BBC Radio 1Xtra DJ Sian Anderson also played "Swerve and Skid" heavily on her show during 2015, which was the first song of his that was on commercial radio.
 During this period, Tracey also recorded (but did not release) a trap EP entitled Rain.
-In 2016, Tracey – a Tottenham Hotspur fan – appeared in promotional material for BT Sport's coverage of the Premier League.
+In 2016, Tracey – a Tottenham Hotspur fan – appeared in promotional material for Sky Sports coverage of the Premier League.
 He also collaborated with Dave over a remix of Ruff Sqwad's Pied Piper to create a well received track entitled "Thiago Silva".